-- Construction Air Permits: When stationary sources or emission units are built or modified, there are three types of permitting programs that potentially apply (these are pollutant specific, so more than one could be applicable to a project). - Prevention of Significant Deterioration (PSD) Permits Required for new major sources or major sources making a major modification in areas that meet the National Ambient Air Quality Standards (NAAQS). - Nonattainment NSR (NNSR) Permits Required for new major stationary sources or major stationary sources making a major modification in areas that are nonattainment for one or more NAAQS. - Minor Permits For emission units or sources that are not exempt or excluded from air permitting (such as a residential water heater) and don't require PSD or NNSR permits. - Operating Permits: Operating permits consolidate the air pollution control requirements into a single, comprehensive document covering all aspects of the source's air emission units.
+- Construction Air Permits: When stationary sources or emission units are built or modified, there are three types of permitting programs that potentially apply (these are pollutant specific, so more than one could be applicable to a project). - Prevention of Significant Deterioration (PSD) Permits Required for new major sources or major sources making a major modification in areas that meet the National Ambient Air Quality Standards (NAAQS).
+A "major modification" is a change to an existing facility or emissions unit that results in a significant emission increase of one or more regulated pollutant. - Nonattainment NSR (NNSR) Permits Required for new major stationary sources or major stationary sources making a major modification in areas that are nonattainment for one or more NAAQS.

+- Minor Permits For emission units or sources that are not exempt or excluded from air permitting (such as a residential water heater) and don't require PSD or NNSR permits. - Operating Permits: Operating permits consolidate the air pollution control requirements into a single, comprehensive document covering all aspects of the source's air emission units.
 There are two Title V operating permit programs that apply to major sources (these permits are often called Part 70/71 because the regulations are found in the Code of Federal Regulations at 40 CFR Parts 70 and 71).
-States can develop their own Title V permitting program to include the provisions specified in 40 CFR Part 70 or could defer to the Federal program as specified in 40 CFR Part 71. - Part 70 Permitting Programs State and local permitting authorities are responsible for running Title V permitting programs for major sources, including reviewing permit applications and issuing permits.

-• Part 71 Permitting Programs - The EPA is the permitting authority, including reviewing permit applications and issuing permits.
+States can develop their own Title V permitting program to include the provisions specified in 40 CFR Part 70 or could defer to the Federal program as specified in 40 CFR Part 71. - Part 70 Permitting Programs State and local permitting authorities are responsible for running Title V permitting programs for major sources, including reviewing permit applications and issuing permits. - Part 71 Permitting Programs The EPA is the permitting authority, including reviewing permit applications and issuing permits.